Botvinnik98/Blog/index.md

 permalink: /
 ---

-# 🚀 Bienvenido a My Blog
+# 🚀 Welcome to My Blog

-Aquí encontrarás mis reflexiones sobre mercados financieros, inversores legendarios, y señales ocultas en el trading.
+Here I share reflections on financial markets, legendary investors, and the hidden signals behind trading.

 ---

-## Últimos Posts
+## 📰 Latest Posts
-(Se mostrarán automáticamente aquí en orden cronológico gracias al layout **home** de Minimal Mistakes).
+The most recent posts will appear automatically below in chronological order.